 2) Metadata Layer

-Beneath the catalog layer is the Metadata Layer, which consists of:
+Beneath the catalog layer is the Metadata Layer, a crucial component that organizes the table's state.
+It consists of a hierarchical structure:

-- Metadata Files: These files store critical information about the table, such as its schema, partitioning information, and snapshots.
+- Table Metadata Files (or Snapshots): These files store critical information about the table, such as its schema, partitioning information, and snapshots.
 They also track the history of changes and the current state of the table.

 - Manifest Lists: These lists contain pointers to manifest files and include high-level statistics and partition information, enabling efficient data access and filtering.